-Gordon's symptoms began when he was a child (criterion C) and include vocal as well as multiple motor tics (A), which have occurred frequently enough and long enough (B) to qualify him fully for a diagnosis of Tourette's disorder.
-He is otherwise healthy, so another medical condition (especially a neurological disorder such as dystonia) would not appear to be a likely cause of his symptoms.
-Other mental disorders associated with abnormal movements include schizophrenia and amphetamine intoxication, but Gordon presents no evidence for either of these (D).
-The duration and full spectrum of vocal and multiple motor tics distinguish his condition from other tic disorders (persistent motor or vocal tic disorder, provisional tic disorder).
+Gordon's symptoms had begun when he was a small child (criterion C) and included vocal as well as multiple motor tics (A), which had occurred frequently enough and long enough (B) to qualify him fully for a diagnosis of TD.
+He was otherwise healthy, so that another medical condition (especially a neurological disorder such as dystonia) would not appear to be a likely cause of his symptoms.
+Other mental disorders associated with abnormal movements include schizophrenia and amphetamine intoxication, but Gordon presented no evidence for either of these (D).
+The duration and full spectrum of vocal and multiple motor tics distinguished his condition from other tic disorders (persistent motor or vocal tic disorder, provisional tic disorder).

-We should also inquire about conditions that may be associated with Tourette's.
+We should also inquire about conditions that may be associated with TD.
 These include OCD and ADHD of childhood.
 (Gordon's uncle may have had OCD.)
 Gordon's diagnosis would therefore be as follows (I'd assign him a GAF score of 55):

+F95.2 [307.23]

-F95.2 Tourette's disorder
+Tourette's disorder

-F95.0 Provisional Tic Disorder
+F95.0 [307.21] Provisional Tic Disorder

 By definition, the tics in provisional tic disorder are transient.
-Typically, they are simple motor tics that begin somewhere in the 3-10 age range and wax and wane over a period of weeks to months; vocal tics are less common than motor tics.
+Usually, they are simple motor tics that begin at ages 3-10 and wax and wane over a period of weeks to months; vocal tics are less common than motor tics.
 A patient who has been diagnosed with persistent motor or vocal tic disorder can never receive the diagnosis of provisional tic disorder.

-F95.1 Persistent (Chronic) Motor or Vocal Tic Disorder

-Once tics have been present for a year, they can no longer be considered provisional.
-Persistent motor tics also wax and wane over a range of severity.
-However, persistent vocal tics are rare.
-Even persistent motor tics usually disappear within a few years, though they may recur in an adult who is tired or stressed.
+F95.1 [307.22] Persistent (Chronic) Motor or Vocal Tic Disorder vocal tics are rare.
+Even persistent motor tics usually disappear within a few years, though they may recur in adults when individuals are tired or stressed.
 Although persistent tics are probably related genetically to TD, patients with TD cannot receive this diagnosis.